LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 -  A :dfn:`home capture`, which is the capture in which this capture was created

 When a capture is invoked, it will in turn execute its associated code which will execute within the context of that capture's state.
-The currently-executing capture is known as the :dfn:`current capture` and is made available through the `currentCapture` method.
+The currently executing capture is known as the :dfn:`current capture` and is made available through the `currentCapture` method.
 (See the :ref:`operators` chapter for more info about :ref:`invocation <operators-invocation>`.)